Paresh8890-Jaisinghani/Chat_App/README.md

-19.sending location to the client in the form of link 20.creating messages.js file to send messages with timestamp 21.styling the website and creating join page for the users
+19.sending location to the client in the form of link 20.creating messages.js file to send messages with timestamp 21.styling the website and creating join page for the users 22.Accesing username and room name from the client side using QS option in chat.html 23.sending message to the specific room if new user entered using io.to.emit 24.creating users.js file for some functions -- addUsers,removeUsers,getUsers,getUsersinroom